Skip to Content

 4. Marketing: I’ve personally segmented 10% of the marketing budget for internal communications, primarily because I believe it to be a huge driver for our marketing efforts (especially when it comes to employee advocacy).

-If you need additional help advocating for a bigger budget for employee experience and/or internal communications, we’ve put together a massive resource on that here
+If you need additional help advocating for a bigger budget for employee experience and/or internal communications, we have a free budget proposal template you can use!

 The next step: